Easy to Difficult Bible Trivia Quiz

 Answer C: Saint Jerome.

-It was Saint Jerome of Dalmatia who supervised the creation of the Latin Vulgate translation.
+Saint Jerome of Dalmatia supervised the creation of the Latin Vulgate translation.

 His accolades include being a Christian priest, theologian, historian, and translator of the Bible.

-An intriguing thing is that for a while, he lived as a hermit before becoming a priest.
+An intriguing piece of trivia is that, for a while, he lived as a hermit before becoming a priest.

 Learn more about the Vulgate.